A Comparative Evaluation of Quantification Methods: Results

-For all other algorithms, the decrease in performance appears to be in between the aforementioned robust algorithms and the classify and count-based quantifiers.
-Aside from the performance of the \emph{PWK} method, the overall rankings appear mostly unaffected from distribution shift.
-That implies that even though the overall performance deteriorates, the same methods perform well independent of the amount of shift.
+For all other algorithms, except for the relatively robust \emph{PWK} method, the decrease in performance appears to be between the aforementioned robust algorithms and the classify and count-based quantifiers, with their overall rankings appearing mostly unaffected from distribution shift.
+That implies that even though the overall performance deteriorates, the same methods perform well, independent of the amount of shift.